ericodle/GINSA/README.md

 - [ ] nucleotide_frequencies.png

-  This image plots the proportion of each nucleotide, A, T, C, and G, as a percentage histogram.
+  This image plots the proportion of each nucleotide, A, T, C, and G, as a frequency histogram.
 Nucelotide proportions serve as an additional quality check on the extracted sequences.

   <img src="https://github.com/ericodle/GINSA/blob/main/example_images/nucleotide_frequencies.png" alt="seq_master.fasta" width="320" height="240">